psas/rv3k/front-end/README.md

 - Offline: Cesium can be used offline with lower resolution tilemaps by setting 'offline' to true.
 For higher fidelity tilemaps, follow the instructions at https://github.com/AnalyticalGraphicsInc/cesium/wiki/Offline-Guide to download the full set of offline tiles and place them in the app/bower_components/cesium.js/dist/Assets/Textures/ folder, overwriting the current NaturalEarthII folder.
 - Launch Location: The launch location can be set through the 'launchLocation' parameters.
 - Terrain Modeling: Cesium can model terrain by setting 'cesiumTerrain' to true.
+- Real Time Lighting: Cesium can use a real-time lighting engine that is recommended while Terrain Modeling is active.
+If using Rocket View 3000 offline, it is recommended that cesiumRTLighting be set to false to improve contrast of the lower resolution tiles available.
 - Rocket Position Modeling: The position of the rocket can be modeled with a blue sphere or a model rocket depending on the setting of 'cesiumRocket'.
 - Model/RecoveryCrew Size: The size of the model rocket and recovery crews can also be set
 2. PSAS Packet Configuration